 Add fields to SFDC

 Add Custom Field to Marketo Only [don’t do this unless you never plan to view it in SFDC]

-Blog/Newsletter Sign Up SystemWith previous email platforms, you would create a form and place it on your website.
-Marketo is no different in that sense, however, it is good to setup a simple Program to capture and manage subscribers.
+Blog/Newsletter Signup SystemWith previous email platforms, you would create a form and place it on your website.
+Marketo is no different in that sense; however, it's good to setup a simple Program to capture and manage subscribers.

-Add desired field.
+Add desired fields.
 You can chose to have email only or add additional information such as name, company, etc.

 And you can use this smart list anywhere you need to send out emails to Blog Subscribers, especially in your Digesto Program.